 Does a glass bottom bathtub, sitting on a glass bottom bungalow that hangs over the Indian Ocean with a window that looks out over the best view known to man sound luxurious?
 Don’t tell me there is a netted hammock too.
 OMG, there is.
 Don’t tell me I could basically do it free with points.
 You’re telling me that too?!
 Yes, yes I am.

 IHG uses a supply/demand model to price their award redemptions, or what many call dynamic pricing.
 As demand increases, and their supply of rooms decrease, IHG will price properties differently.
 This can be advantageous as well as frustrating since you could score an amazing deal if a property plummets in price – especially if it falls below 40k a night which is the threshold to use an IHG Premier free night certificate.

-Starting April 27th, 2021 you’ll be able to use your IHG points at the following resorts.
-I found resorts ranging from 60k to 110k, but OMAAT saw rates between 200k-250k a night.
+Starting April 27th, 2021 you’ll be able to use your IHG points at 9 Six Senses Resorts.
+I found resorts ranging from 60k to 200k.
+I will note that the 200k Six Senses resort is in the Seychelles and regularly prices in excess of $2k a night.
 Ridiculous.
 Keep an eye out for Covid restrictions as well as minimum stay requirements.

 - Six Senses Botanique (Brazil)

 - Six Senses Ibiza – coming later this year

 - Six Senses Laamu (Maldives)

 - Six Senses Yao Noi (Thailand)

 The Six Senses Vietnam is a downright steal at 75k points per night…I mean look at this room: